-Crispy Sheet Pan Gnocchi with Veggies & Sausage hits all the right notes for me, not only because it’s delicious with a great balance of veggies, protein, carbs, and fat all on one glorious sheet pan, but also because it’s really REALLY easy to prepare.
+Crispy Sheet Pan Gnocchi, loaded up with veggies and sausage – hits all the right notes for me, not only because it’s delicious with a great balance of veggies, protein, carbs, and fat all on a glorious sheet pan, but also because it’s really REALLY easy to prepare.

 Wait … Roasted Gnocchi?!